TAMATLT/TAMATLT-E2EE_Ep17/README.md

 # Scripts in this repository

+All of the scripts from this repository should be copied to home directory of your OpenOS in Minecraft

 ## checkFilesystemLocation.lua

 Lets say you have made your 20th computer with OpenComputers mod, installed OpenOS, created a file there and now want to open this file with your editor outside of Minecraft.